tomgade09/C-ADPIC-PTEM/docs/BField/README.md

 ### Use
 ---
-BField is not able to be created on its own and will be automatically created when a derived class is instantiated.
+BModel is not able to be created on its own and will be automatically created when a derived class is instantiated.
 While `DipoleB` and `DipoleBLUT` derived classes are able to be created on their own (and are for tests), usually these will be managed entirely by the [Simulation](./../Simulation/README.md) function `Simulation::setBFieldModel(std::string name, std::vector<double> args, bool save)`.  `name` refers to either "DipoleB" or "DipoleBLUT" (case-sensitive).  `args` refers to the constructor arguments (listed below) in a double vector.

 ### Constructors